 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-These are some other sources, including databases for chemical suppliers, where you may be able to get pricing information on your chemicals.
-It's important to note that most suppliers list prices for smaller units (grams/milligrams, liters/milliliters, etc.) on their websites, while bulk pricing is only available by contacting the supplier for a quote.
-You can also search the trade magazines and business databases for your chemical as well.
+These are some other sources, including databases for chemical and material suppliers, where you may be able to get current and/or historical pricing information on your chemicals.
+Some suppliers list prices for smaller units (grams/milligrams, liters/milliliters, etc.) on their websites, while bulk pricing is only available by contacting the supplier for a quote.

 Articles on all topics in chemistry and chemical engineering, including production, uses and economic aspects for many important chemicals.
 Good complement to Kirk-Othmer, but note the date of the article.